nate-watson80/BME547-TSH/README.md

 ## Usage:

 To read in a particular file, edit the main() module to have load_data() load the text file of interest.
+Inputs to this module must be a .txt file.

 ## Description: